HR 101: The Benefits of Background Checks for Employers

 Invest in a Better Product

-An instant background check will generally be cheaper and is often advertised with a quick or almost immediate turnaround time.
-These checks are also known as “national criminal database searches” and provide very general information that’s pulled from a commercially available database.
-Since they aren’t corroborated against any official country court record, information will often return with errors.
+An instant background check is generally cheaper and is often advertised as having a quick or almost immediate turnaround time.
+These checks are also known as “national criminal database searches” and provide very general information pulled from a commercially available database.
+Since they aren’t corroborated against official country court records, information will often return with errors.
 Instead, employers should implement a comprehensive background search, which uses information gathered from a database search and pairs it with other products or services to further verify the data.

-Instant background checks could lead employers to believe that they are creating a safe working environment, which could be worse than no background check at all because they are going off of inaccurate information.
+Instant background checks could lead employers to believe that they are creating a safe working environment, which could be worse than no background check at all because they use inaccurate information.
 Cheaper options may also not follow federal and state legal requirements, leading to liability and legal issues.

 Maintain Compliance

-By implementing background checks, your company is preventing potential risks, fines or fees, and lawsuits.
+By implementing background checks, your company prevents potential risks, fines, fees, and lawsuits.
 While doing this can ensure that your company and employees remain safe, it’s important to abide by the rules set forth by the FCRA when implementing such practices.
 Employers must meet the following when making hiring decisions:

-- Follow the adverse action processbefore denying employment based upon the background report
+• Follow the adverse action process before denying employment based on the background report

 Are you an employer and still have questions regarding employment screening?